 Our school curriculum is bespoke and designed to provide ‘Excellence, Enrichment and Enjoyment’ for each pupil in each subject area.
 We want every pupil to achieve well academically so that they have the knowledge, skills and understanding needed to become literate, numerate and problem solvers.

 Every child is unique and made in the image of God.
 Therefore, we value each pupil’s individuality and it is our mission to help each one of them reach their full potential through the pursuit of excellence in everything we do for them and in everything we teach them.
 Our curriculum is designed to be exciting, engaging and challenging, enriched with opportunities to develop each child’s God-given talents, build their character and improve their cultural capital.

 Our school curriculum is designed to meet the full requirements on the national curriculum but goes beyond this so that the content is pertinent to their lives and our local context.
-We will take every available opportunity to improve their cultural capital, develop strong communication and language skills and instil British values and the Catholic virtues of friendship, responsibility, respect, honesty, forgiveness, self-respect, justice, compassion, patience, generosity, empathy and tolerance.
+We will take every available opportunity to improve their cultural capital, their personal development and instil British values and the Catholic virtues of friendship, responsibility, respect, honesty, forgiveness, self-respect, justice, compassion, patience, generosity, empathy and tolerance.

 The foundation subjects are planned, taught and assessed to the same excellent standards as the core subjects in recognition that the arts, humanities, languages and sports are important for human flourishing and the development of cultural capital.

 Progression Maps for each subject identify the knowledge, skills, understanding and vocabulary that pupils are expected to master each year in each subject.
 They also identify opportunities to develop cultural capital in each subject area.
 Teachers use these maps to weave together a cohesive curriculum for their year group that makes cross-curricular links around a theme when possible but recognises that some knowledge, skills and understandings should be taught discreetly.